 There is a mentoring programme that matches students with available mentors from the profession.
 An embedded Careers and professional development team provide guidance in identifying and obtaining relevant internships, valuable employment-related skills and other work-related opportunities.
 There is a programme of co-curricular activities designed to foster professional development and related skills.

-Programme Specification Approval

-Person completing Programme Specification: Sue Fitzgerald Person responsible for management of programme: George Walker Data Buannana Cuasification and durant / amounted by Date Programme Specification produced / amended by School / Institute Education Committee: December 2022 Date Programme Specification approved by Taught Programmes Board:
+Programme Specification Approval Person completing Programme Specification: Fatima Nazir Person responsible for management of programme: George Walker Date Programme Specification produced / amended by School / Institute Education Committee: January 2025 Date Programme Specification approved by Taught Programmes Board: